The Product Regulation and Liability Review: Japan

 - where the possessor, as a party, has cited the document in his or her arguments in the action; the party applying for the DPO was otherwise entitled by law to possess or inspect the document; the document was executed for the benefit of the petitioner; or the document was executed with respect to a legal relationship between the petitioner and the possessor; and

-- the document does not fall under any exemptions provided in the CCP.
+- the document does not fall under any exemptions provided in the CCP.39

-- a document containing a secret relating to a public officer's duties;
+- document containing a secret relating to a public officer's duties;

-- a document containing technical secrets or secrets useful for occupations;
+- document containing technical secrets or secrets useful for occupations;

-- a document held by the possessor exclusively for his or her own use; and
+- document held by the possessor exclusively for his or her own use; and

-- a document relating to criminal proceedings or juvenile delinquency proceedings.
+- document relating to criminal proceedings or juvenile delinquency proceedings.

 No system for taking the depositions of parties, witnesses or experts exists in Japan.